keatura/my-ordinary-vault-md/Andefaelt/Setting/History and Lore/The Species/Tieflings History.md

 - while they technically aren't evil by nature - their relation and the common persons' beliefs have hurt them
 - related to demons
 - generally viewed poorly outside of Zevka, Iyamari is distrustful and Asyria is hateful.

+Tieflings color depends on their origin -
+- Morana is not known to create offspring, so their color is unknown
+- Tieflings chosen by Ares tend to be red or orange
+- Tieflings chosen by Ateus tend to be blue or purple
+- Tieflings chosen by Azphin become a light grey